Eigen-Insight/.github/profile/README.md

 EigenInsight is a powerful analytics and engagement platform for the EigenLayer ecosystem, connecting AVSs, operators, and restakers. 🚀

+# 💻 Project Repositories
+Our project is organized into two main repositories to ensure a clear separation of concerns and facilitate efficient development.
+Below are the details and links to each repository:

 ## 🔗Links

 I) **Homepage Repository**